DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 7.md

 sidebar_position: 7
 ---

-If you have ethereum background, then you will be familiar with term `view` .
-That ensure they won't modify the contract's state.
+If you have Ethereum background, then you will be familiar with the term view.
+That ensures they won't modify the contract's state.
 These functions are used solely for reading data from the contract's state.

-In flow, we also create similar functions, which have function declaration and a return type.
+In Flow, we also create similar functions, which have a function declaration and a return type.

 ```jsx
 access(all) contract HellWorld {